Agnieszka-21/madlibs/README.md

 ![Thanks for playing](https://github.com/Agnieszka-21/madlibs/blob/main/assets/screenshots/mad_thanks_for_playing.png)

 #### Styling
 Since the application runs in a terminal and the Code Institute's template clearly asks not to change any files other than run.py, styling has been applied only within the terminal.
 The Rich library has been used here to print colored statements to the console for added visual interest and clarity.
 All messages signalling an error or issue of some kind are printed in orange to quickly catch the user's attention and encourage them to take action.
 All messages confirming that the user's word input has been accepted are printed in sea green.
-Since I wanted to keep the number of colors to the minimum and was happy to make sea green the "theme color" of the game, the main title ("Welcome to MAD LIBS"), the thank you message at the end ("Thanks for playing MAD LIBS!"), and the stories are also printed in this shade.
+Since I wanted to keep the number of colors to the minimum and was happy to make sea green the "theme color" of the game, the main title ("Welcome to MAD LIBS GRAMMAR"), the thank you message at the end ("Thanks for playing MAD LIBS!"), and the stories are also printed in this shade.
 Additionally, both the welcome and the thank you message are printed in bold to make them stand out.
 By using Text from the Rich library, I also ensured that any printed statements are automatically justified to the left, which prevents any longer text from awkward splits in the middle of a word when the terminal's modest size leads to the text being divided into multiple lines.

 ## Future Enhancements